shantanugoel/clearfeed-for-x/docs/PLAN.md

         *   Store default rules on installation.
         *   Provide rules to Content Script when requested.
     *   **Content Script:**
-        *   Implement robust DOM element selection for tweets/posts on Twitter/X.
+        *   Implement robust DOM element selection for posts on X.com.
-        *   Use `MutationObserver` to detect dynamically loaded tweets.
+        *   Use `MutationObserver` to detect dynamically loaded posts.
         *   Request rules from Background SW.
-        *   Iterate through detected tweets and scan their text content for target phrases based on fetched rules.
+        *   Iterate through detected posts and scan their text content for target phrases based on fetched rules.
         *   Implement DOM manipulation logic to perform text replacement or element hiding based on the matched rule's action.
         *   Handle potential errors during DOM manipulation.
         *   Optimize scanning and manipulation for performance.
-*   **Outcome:** Extension can replace specified words/phrases and hide tweets based on user-configured rules via the Options page.
+*   **Outcome:** Extension can replace specified words/phrases and hide posts based on user-configured rules via the Options page.

 ## Phase 2: Semantic Analysis Integration (Version 0.3.0)